dnggngn825/TheAutonomousRobot/README.md

 # The Autonomous Warehouse Robot

 This is the source code for the project as a part of the **[ELEN90090 - Autonomous System Clinic](https://handbook.unimelb.edu.au/subjects/elen90090)** subject at the University of Melbourne.
-This project is written in C++ and Python as multiple ROS (Robotics Operation System) nodes, developed to run on the NVIDIA Jetson Xavier.
+This project is written in C++ and Python as multiple [ROS](https://www.ros.org/) (Robotics Operation System) nodes, developed to run on the NVIDIA Jetson Xavier.
 The repository currently also includes code which has been run on the NVIDIA Jetson Xavier, and using desktop or laptop Ubuntu installations.

+## About
-## Objective
+### Objective
 Design software pipeline for the robot to perform the task in a small-scale warehouse.
 Basically, the robot is required to maneuver to a dispenser for picking up items and to a receptacle for droping off.

 ### Project Overview